SignalFx

+SignalFx was a cloud-based monitoring and analytics platform now owned by Splunk Inc., who acquired the company in 2019 and integrated its technology into the Splunk Observability Cloud.

-SignalFx is a SaaS-based monitoring and analytics company headquartered in San Mateo, California.
-It offers capabilities for analyzing, visualizing, automating, and alerting on metrics data from infrastructure, applications, microservices, containers, and functions.
-The platform uses a streaming architecture that separates metric data into two streams: one for metadata and another for time-series values.
-These data streams are routed through a publish-subscribe (pub-sub) bus to SignalFlow, an analytics language accessible via the SignalFx GUI and programmable APIs.
-The platform is designed to can process millions of data points per second millions of data points per second at a 1-second resolution, with latency typically under 2 seconds from ingestion to alerting.
+Originally founded as an independent SaaS company headquartered in San Mateo, California, SignalFx provided tools for analyzing, visualizing, automating, and alerting on metrics data from infrastructure, applications, microservices, containers, and functions.
+The system used a streaming architecture that separated metric data into two streams—one for metadata and another for time-series values processed through a publish-subscribe bus and an analytics language called SignalFlow.

 History

 SignalFx was co-founded by Karthik Rau and Phillip Liu in February 2013.
 SignalFx received $8.5 million in Series A funding from Andreessen Horowitz, with Ben Horowitz joining its board.
 In 2015, SignalFx received $20 million in Series B funding led by Charles River Ventures, with participation from Andreessen Horowitz; Devdutt Yellurkar joined the board.
 In May 2018, SignalFx announced its Series D funding of $45 million led by General Catalyst, with participation from existing investors Andreessen Horowitz and Charles River Ventures.
 In June 2019, the company raised $75 million in its Series E round led by Tiger Global Management, bringing the company's total funding to $179 million.

 SignalFx served customers including Athenahealth, Chairish, Ellie Mae, Carbon black, Kayak, Shutterfly, Sunrun, and Yelp.